 Debra Sugiyama has been a integral part of classical education since 1996.
 She relishes the distinguished honor of being one of few who has attended EVERY CiRCE conference since its beginnings and has years of experience in Classical education as a school board member, teacher, staff bookkeeper, school administrator, classroom consultant, and conference speaker.
 She served on Michigan’s Governor Engler’s Early Literacy Committee for five years and is experienced in the best practices of helping children discover the English alphabetic code and the love of reading.
 With two dyslexic children of her own, she is a strong advocate for children of all learning abilities.
 Currently, Deb assists the CiRCE office with its bookkeeping and conference planning.
 Deb is also the Executive Assistant to The Society for Classical Learning and a consultant for schools.
 Debra is a Registered Dental Hygienist and has been married to her favorite dentist, Paul for the last 30 years.
 Her three grown children were all classically educated in Grand Rapids, MI and are her greatest joy!

 Matthew Bianco is the director of The Lost Tools of Writing, curriculum development, and training for the CiRCE Institute, where he also serves as a head mentor in the CiRCE apprenticeship program.
-A homeschooling father of three, he has graduated all three of his children, the eldest of whom graduated attend Belmont Abbey College in Charlotte, NC.
+A homeschooling father of three, he has graduated all three of his children, the eldest of whom graduated from St. John's College in Annapolis, MD.
+His other two children attend Belmont Abbey College in Charlotte, NC.
 He is married to his altogether lovely high school sweetheart, Patricia.
 He is the author of Letters to My Sons: A Humane Vision for Human Relationships.

 With roots in East Tennessee, Chuck has lived in Concord, NC (CiRCE's corporate home) for nearly four decades.
 The son of Charlie and Gail, he is married to Stacey and dad to Lindsay, Sarah, David, Ethan, and Erin.
 He teaches home school students and has taught in community college.
 After studying at Marshall and NC State he embarked on a career in property appraisal, working with people from all walks.
 A life-long fan of Shakespeare, Eliot, and the Fugitive poets, Chuck joined CiRCE in early 2013 to oversee operations and support the Institute's staff in advancing Christian classical education (that Southern drawl on the podcast is his, too).
 He has an extensive palate for music; enjoys tromping through the woods, and birding (a pair of Carolina wrens visit him daily for hand feedings).
 Chuck is also a distance learner at Ridley College, an Anglican mission and ministry school near Melbourne, Australia.

-David is Director of Multimedia and Goodwill Officer (promotions and conferences) for the CiRCE Institute.
-He is the host of two podcasts, Close Reads and Forma, both available through the CiRCE Institute Podcast Network, and is the managing editor of Forma, the magazine of the CiRCE Institute.
+David directs CiRCE's publishing initiatives and podcast network and works as Strategic Coordinator and Goodwill Officer for the Institute.
+He is the host of two Close Reads, The Daily Poem, and Libromania, available through the CiRCE Institute Podcast Network, and is editor-in-chief of FORMA Journal, the magazine of the CiRCE Institute.
 He often writes about film, television, books, and other culture-related topics, and has been published by Christ and Pop Culture, Think Christian, Relevant, and elsewhere.
-David and his wife, Bethany, have three young boys and they live in Concord, NC near both sets of grandparents.
-In his spare time, he enjoys rooting for the Green Bay Packers, reading old-school spy novels, and cooking as much as possible.
+David and his wife, Bethany, have four children and they live in Concord, NC near both sets of grandparents.
+In his spare time, he enjoys watching sports, reading old-school spy novels, and cooking as much as possible.

 Graeme is always thinking about the look and feel of our advertising and products.
 He's our Captain of Aesthetics, if you will.
 A photographer by training (Rocky Mountain School of Photography), Graeme loves the books of CS Lewis, Dostoevsky, and Wallace Stegner; would swim eight hours a day if he could; and pulls for his woebegone Toronto Maple Leafs.